Danish11400/learning-html-css/readme.md

     margin: 4px;
 }
 ```
-also we can use margin seperately for differnt sides like
+also we can use margin seperately for different sides like
 ```
  margin-top: 2px;
     margin-bottom: 3px;